 Leave Benefits

-California State employees are eligible for several types of time off, including the leave benefits below.
+Eligible California State employees may be eligible for various leave types, including the leave benefits below.
 Consult your supervisor or personnel office for details.

 Types of Leave